r-follador/GeneWarrior/README.md

 (also on the frontend).

-I have not updated the frontend (which includes -don't laugh- jQuery v1.11), that would definitely be next on the To Do list.
+I have not updated the frontend (which includes -don't laugh- jQuery v1.11), that would definitely be the next thing on the To Do list.
 Nowadays pretty much everything where jQuery was required is doable in plain JavaScript with the same amount of code.

 ## How to install